Too much life. Too much conflict. Too much achievement, paranoia, defiance, success, hatred and defeat.

 He didn't look sick, just sad.
 He didn't sound crazy, just angry.

 When Davis spoke like that, there was nobody in the world who was ever as fascinating.
-And I think this was the last time he ever spoke
+And I think this was the last time he ever spoke like that in public.

 "I've lost a lot of friends," Davis said.
 "I've lost Red Auerbach, Lamar Hunt ...
 There's my friend across the bay, who I love, Bill Walsh.
 I worry about him.